japalbornoz/Windows-Server-Labs/README.md

 ## 📖 About This Repo

 This portfolio is designed to showcase **lab-based experience** with enterprise technologies.
-All configurations are performed in a **fully isolated environment** to simulate production scenarios safely.
+All configurations are performed in a **fully isolated environment** to safely simulate production scenarios.

 ---